wunderbyte/gui-spirits/README.md

  ██████   ██████  ██     ███████ ██      ██ ██   ██ ██    ██    ███████
 ```

 **GUI Spirits** is the simplest [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) library you can imagine.
-It offers no new things to do, but focuses instead on *how* you do it by providing an API based entirely on functions.
+It offers no new things you can do, but focuses instead on *how* you do it by providing an API based entirely on functions.
 Since no classes are involved, there is no `this` keyword to keep track of, no class hierarchy to maintain, no private or static methods, no decorators, just functions.

 ### Installation
 This library is unpublished, so you'll need to copy the `src` folder into your project and boot it up with a [monorepo manager](https://blog.bitsrc.io/11-tools-to-build-a-monorepo-in-2021-7ce904821cc2) since the folder contains multiple packages.
 Make sure to test in your oldest browser to see if you need Babel plugins or equivalent to support the syntax.
-There's an NPM script that can copy the files for you.
+There's an NPM script that can exports the files for you.

 ```console
 npm run export ../myproject/mylibs/